centre-for-humanities-computing/NER_workshop/README.md

 # NER_workshop
-Workshop of entity extraction from literary texts
+Workshop on entity extraction from literary texts.

+Run in collaboration by Matt Wilkins and Ross Deans Kristensen-McLachlan.